-Audience analysis is a process used to identify and understand target and influencing audiences for a communications strategy.
 A narrative is a collection or system of related stories that are articulated and refined over time to represent a central idea or belief.
 What tiles are to mosaics, stories are to narratives.
+Narrative analysis and construction refers to a process of examining existing stories to create a detailed picture of the storytelling frames being used.